Cold, Hard, Facts.

 . =10^(dB/10) is the formula for those who wish to know

 The rating system is simple.
 A CLD is supposed to do one thing and one thing only.
 Reduce resonance from a panel.
 So, while it’s the main focus, we will also be including a price-to-performance rating to give an idea of how products compare to what your dollar gets you.
 This price-to-performance rating is simple.
 The price per square foot of the product multiplied by its effectiveness in comparison to ResoNix.

 Example: If ResoNix proves to be 2x better (3db difference) than another product, we take the price per square foot of the other product, and multiply it by 2.
 If this product costs $6.50 per square foot, and ResoNix costs $8.20 per square foot, we can now value the price to performance at $13 for this other product.
 While it may be cheaper, its not as good of an overall value as ResoNix

-Spoiler alert: ResoNix is currently the best independently tested product on the market.
-And frankly, it wasn’t very close either.
+Spoiler alert: ResoNix CLD Squares are currently the best independently tested product on the market.
+And frankly, it isn’t very close either.
 We expected this since our goal was to make the best performing product, hands down.
-Still, since it performed so well, we will use the ResoNix results as the reference.
+Still, since it performed so well, we will use the ResoNix CLD Squares results as the reference.

 Since all of the “before” measurements are very similar, we will use one to keep it simple.